vuongducphuong/documentation/content/administration/maintain/azure_oauth.rst

 is the canonical domain at which your Odoo instance can be reached in the URL field.

 .. example::
-   *mydatabase.odoo.com*, where *mydatabase* is the actual prefix of the database's subdomain, assuming it's hosted on Odoo.com
+   *mydatabase.leansoft.vn*, where *mydatabase* is the actual prefix of the database's subdomain, assuming it's hosted on leansoft.vn

 After the URL has been added to the field, :guilabel:`Register` the application so it is created.